 There are some hotel bars you avoid: the ones with dusty bottles on Ikea shelves and a guy in a suit drinking warm Stella.
 Then there’s The Other Room, a speakeasy hidden behind unmarked velvet curtains in the lobby of the Marriott Tang Plaza, that you should seek out even if you’re not ending your night in a room upstairs.
 The cocktail menu is divided by era, so you can drink an Old Fashioned made from a 19th-century recipe, or try something from their collection of rare liquors, many of which they age themselves.
 It’s not the cheapest place in town but no place this interesting ever is.

 We’re pretty sure Junior The Pocket Bar is the result of a challenge to build a cocktail bar in a space the size of a studio apartment.
-It’s an ideal spot for two people before a night out because, well, you can’t fit many more than that in here.
+It’s an ideal spot for a two-person catch-up because, well, you can’t fit many more than that in here.
 The bar’s concept changes every six months, so you can go for mezcal cocktails in January and return for tiki drinks in July.
 What doesn’t change is how good everything is and that this will be the most fun you can have per square foot since that time you threw a party in your college dorm room.

 Comparing Druggists to other beer halls is like comparing a paper airplane to a 747, they’re just not the same thing.
 Located in an old-school Chinese medicine hall, this place serves Belgian Trappist ales and plays Norwegian death metal over the speakers - in a somehow tasteful way.
-There are people covered in tattoos at every table eating coffee-glazed pork ribs, and while the food is a requirement, the permanent body ink is up to you.
+There are people covered in tattoos at every table eating hakka crispy pork, and while the food is a requirement, the permanent body ink is up to you.